GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - non-animated / non-rotating models will spin 360 degrees
   - the larger the model and/or the more colors in the model = the bigger the size of the resulting GIF file
   - it disregards the background color but does observe the background image with simple color palette
-  - it is highly experimental as it is but seems to be functional
+  - it is highly experimental as it is but seems to be functional - see the `legobrick.gif` example in the `images` folder
 - The best choice of loading 3D models is via the viewers `URL` option (for URLs with no CORS restrictions)
 - Multiple comma separated URLs are allowed in some viewers and can be from mixed websites
 - See `URLS4MODELS.md` file for examples as well as [HTML_CSS_JS_Flask](https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask) repository